Ivette Fuentes: Research and career

 Fuentes is working on new ways to store and use information using quantum systems.
 She looks to use relativistic quantum mechanics to improve information tasks such as quantum cryptography and quantum teleportation.
 She demonstrated a quantum thermometer that could measure the temperature of Bose–Einstein condensates.
 Fuentes was awarded an Engineering and Physical Sciences Research Council Career Acceleration Fellowship and joined the University of Nottingham.

 In 2015 Fuentes joined the University of Vienna where she is a member of the theoretical quantum optics group.
 She was awarded funding from the Foundational Questions Institute to study quantum theory.
 In 2017 Fuentes co-founded the Penrose Institute, an organisation that looks to test the scientific ideas of Roger Penrose.
-Unlike many other prominent physicists, Fuentes rejected financial support from Jeffrey Epstein, citing ethical reasons.
+Unlike many researchers at Harvard and MIT, Fuentes rejected financial support from Jeffrey Epstein, citing ethical reasons.

 Fuentes has spoken at New Scientist Live, where she discussed building equipment for quantum teleportation.
 She has worked with the expressionist artist Benjamin Arizmendi on an art – science project entitled "The Aesthetics of Entanglement".